RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 :::tip 📝 NOTE:

 You need to set valid values to the Device address, Network Session Key, and Application Session Key.
-It cannot be all zero values else it will cause error once the device attempt to join the network server.
+It cannot be all zero values else it will cause an error once the device attempts to join the network server.

 :::